-A total of 42 hectares (0.3% of total cold water refugia area) was clearcut or overstory removal in cold water refugia areas in 2017.
+A total of 60 hectares (0.2% of total cold water refugia area) was clearcut or overstory removal in cold water refugia areas in 2018.
 Since the stand condition was not conducive to maintaining minimum 50% crown closure because they were predominantly black spruce, white spruce, and/or balsam fir, the clearcut or overstory method was applied.
 That is, these stands were dominated by non-wind firm trees such as fir or spruce.

-Other treatments (thinning, partial cut, and single tree selection) total 64 ha.
+Other treatments (thinning and shelterwood) total 38 ha.